Financial Calculators

 Example 1

-Jesse is considering taking out a loan to buy a car.
-The loan amount will be $5,000, with the bank charging 3% interest each year for five years.
-What total amount of interest he can expect to pay?
+Jesse is considering taking out an auto loan to purchase a car.
+The total loan amount will be $5,000, and the bank is charging a simple interest rate of 3% annually for a term of five years.
+What is the total amount of interest he can expect to pay?

 A = $5,000 × (1 + 0.03 × 5) = $5,750

-Subtracting $5,000 from the loan amount gives Jesse a total interest expense of $750.
+By subtracting the initial $5,000 principal from the total repayment amount, we find that Jesse will have a total interest expense of $750.

 Example 2

-Anna is a student who took a simple interest loan to pay for one year of college tuition, which costs $20,000.
-The annual interest rate on loan is 5%.
-Anna repaid the loan over four years.
+Anna is a student who took out a simple interest loan to cover one year of college tuition, which costs $20,000.
+The annual interest rate on the loan is 5%, and Anna successfully repaid the loan over a period of four years.

 $20,000 × 0.05 × 4 = $4,000